dzhus/blog/posts/2016-06-01-elasticsearch.md

 In other words, do what you'd do when using a proper RDBMS.
-Or just don't use Elasticsearch instead of a database (although it's actually quite good «you know, for search»).
+Or just don't use Elasticsearch instead of a database (although it's actually quite good when used «you know, for search»).

 ## Dynamic mappings